mmattel/EET-Solmate/README.md

 * **Install via Plain Python**\
   Use this method when you want to run `esham` fully independent on a host that has Python installed.
-  See the [Plain Install Option](./docs/plain-install.md) description for more details.
+  See the [Plain Install Option](./docs/plain-install.md) documentation for more details.

 * **Install via Appdeamon**\
   Dependent on the way how [HA is installed](https://www.home-assistant.io/installation), you can either directly integrate `esham` as app in the appdeamon addon or use a dedicated appdeamon container running on a separate host.
+See the [Appdaemon](./docs/appdaemon.md) documentation for more details.

+## Migration

-See the [Appdaemon](./docs/appdeamon.md) description for more details.
+See the [migration](./docs/migration.md) documentation for more details.

 ## Configuration

-See the [configuration](./docs/configuration.md) description for more details.
+See the [configuration](./docs/configuration.md) documentation for more details.

 ## Connection Resilience